sudomane/deep-sea/README.md

 make
 ```

-* Execute the binary: Optional `network.save` argument to load and evaluate an existing network.
+* Execute the binary: Optional path to saved network `network.save` argument to load and evaluate an existing network.
 If no arguments are provided, the program will create, train and save a new network.
 ```bash
 ./bin/deepsea [network.save]
 ```